This guide explains how to share or export your finished mixes.

 DJ.Studio exports MP3 files with a bitrate of 320 kbps.

-This option lets you export your playlist to other DJ software, like rekordbox, Serato, Traktor, Virtual DJ, and most other popular DJ and music library platforms.
+This option lets you export your playlist to other DJ software, like rekordbox, Serato, Traktor, Virtual DJ, and most other popular DJ and music library platforms using a common playlist file type.

 There are several options for this export type: